Deterministic Electrical Switching in Altermagnets via Surface Antisymmetry Groups

+\emph{Strong surface magnetization and the nonrelativistic limit---}Because altermagnets break macroscopic time-reversal symmetry ($T\tau$ is not a symmetry with any translation $\tau$, where $T$ is time reversal), a generic surface of an altermagnet carries a finite surface magnetization \cite{Andreev1996,Belashchenko2010}.
+Let us call the surface magnetization \emph{strong} if the equivalence of the two sublattices is broken by the surface.
+Strong surface magnetization (SSM) is allowed if the SAPG $G_s(\nhat)$ for the given surface orientation does not include any elements with $\eta_g=-1$ \cite{Belashchenko2010}.

+SSM affects the absorption of the incident spin current.
+Consider the special case of an altermagnet (or, more generally, a $T\tau$-breaking antiferromagnet) with vanishing spin-orbit coupling that is interfaced with a nonmagnetic layer that injects spin current through that interface.
+Without spin-orbit coupling, the only available axial vector is the spin polarization $\mathbf{p}_{inj}$ of the injected spin current.
+Therefore, we must have $\mathbf{p}^{(-)}_\mu=\chi^{(-)}_\mu\mathbf{p}_{inj}$, where $\chi^{(-)}_\mu$ is a sublattice-odd scalar.
+The existence of such a scalar requires SSM; physically, if the sublattices are made inequivalent by the interface, they absorb the incident spin current unequally.
+This nonrelativistic mechanism has been previously discussed \cite{Zhang2026DeterministicSwitching}; however, as we will see below, it is forbidden for most high-symmetry surface orientations.

-The above prescription can be applied to any bipartite antiferromagnet.
+\emph{Device considerations---}The above prescription can be applied to any bipartite antiferromagnet.
 Of particular interest for applications are centrosymmetric altermagnets belonging to the four $d$-wave spin point groups \cite{Smejkal1}.
-Such magnets generically exhibit nonrelativistic spin-splitter effect \cite{SpinSplitting-Gonzalez,Junwei2021,SpinSplitting-Bai,SpinSplitting-Karube} and can generate transverse spin current in heterostructures similar to spin-orbit-torque bilayers, ideally with a nonmagnetic spacer providing exchange decoupling between the altermagnet and the magnetic layer receiving the torque.
-Because the existence of a spin-splitter current flowing perpendicular to the interface also depends on the surface orientation, it is useful to consider it along with the structure of the $\hat\kappa^{(-)}$ tensor.
-Note that the symmetry of $g$-wave and $i$-wave altermagnets can be lowered to $d$-wave by certain strain modes \cite{Belashchenko2025}.
-In such cases, the analysis should be applied to the lowered antisymmetry group of the strained crystal.
+Such magnets generically exhibit the nonrelativistic spin-splitter effect \cite{SpinSplitting-Gonzalez,Junwei2021,SpinSplitting-Bai,SpinSplitting-Karube} and can generate transverse spin current in heterostructures similar to spin-orbit-torque bilayers, ideally with a nonmagnetic spacer providing exchange decoupling between the altermagnet and the magnetic layer receiving the torque.
+Because the existence of a spin-splitter current $j^s_\perp$ flowing perpendicular to the interface also depends on the surface orientation, it is useful to consider it along with the structure of the $\hat\kappa^{(-)}$ tensor.

-Because altermagnets break macroscopic time-reversal symmetry ($T\tau$ is not a symmetry with any translation $\tau$, where $T$ is time reversal), a generic surface of an altermagnet carries a finite surface magnetization \cite{Andreev1996,Belashchenko2010}.
-Let us call the surface magnetization \emph{strong} if the equivalence of the two sublattices is broken by the surface.
-Strong surface magnetization is allowed if the surface antisymmetry group $G_s(\nhat)$ for the given surface orientation does not include any elements with $\eta_g=-1$ \cite{Belashchenko2010}.
-Strong surface magnetization may affect the transmission of the spin current through the interfacial region.